septantrionalis/SpringBootIssue/README.md

 mvn spring-boot:process-aot

 This should programmatically generate all the bean definitions initially.
 You will get the following stack trace in the entity when it is mapped to an instance to itself with a join table.

-This should programmatically generate all the bean definitions initially.
 However, when the entity contains a self‑referencing relationship using a join table, the mapping process triggers the following stack trace.

 ```text
 Caused by: java.lang.IllegalStateException: PostInitCallback queue could not be processed...